verybadcat/CSharpMath/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New feature
-about: Suggest an idea for CSharpMath
+about: Suggest an idea for CSharpMath.
 title: ''
 labels: Type/Enhancement
 assignees: ''